 Use of this website is governed by the laws that apply in the province of British Columbia.

-When you submit a question to People’s Law School using the website, you agree that the question and any response may be published on the website.
+When you submit a question to People’s Law School, you agree that the question and any response may be published on the site.
 People’s Law School reserves the right to edit your question before publishing it.
 We also reserve the right not to publish your question.

-Information provided in any email or response from staff or volunteers associated with People’s Law School explains in a general way the law that applies in British Columbia.
-It is not intended as legal advice.
+Similarly, information provided in any email or response from staff or volunteers associated with People’s Law School explains in a general way the law that applies in British Columbia.

 Templates provided on this website are samples only.
 They are not intended as legal advice.

 What’s the difference between legal information and legal advice?

 Legal information explains the law in general terms.
 It can discuss options and possible next steps.
 Legal advice applies the law to a client’s unique situation.
 It includes recommending a particular option or next step, or assuring a client that, indeed, this information applies to them.